Commercial Operations · GTM Strategy · AI

 GTM Operating Model Teardown

-Two fictional-but-realistic company teardowns — a PE-backed manufacturer and a scaling SaaS CS org.
-What's broken, why, and what I'd fix first.
+Two fictional-but-realistic teardowns — a PE-backed manufacturer and a scaling SaaS CS org.
+What's broken, why, and what to fix first.

 Read →